HimesGroup/BMIN503_Final_Project/README.md

 # Monique Arnold's BMIN503/EPID600 Final Project

 #### Overview:
 The purpose of this project is to investigate the provision of timely and effective outpatient and emergency department care in Pennsylvania.
-Using CMS “Timely and Effective Care” data set, the goals of the project are:
-+ To compare Pennsylvania to other states and national progress on emergency department access and care and display the results using interactive maps.
-+ To approximate service areas for major hospitals in Pennsylvania and determine if timely and effective care is available for for certain domains in emergency care, specifically: stroke interventions, heart attack interventions, wait time.
-+ To investigate if there are any relationships between demographic variables and TEC using multivariable regressions.
+This repo includes:

+This project contains the following files:

+1. README.rmd: This file.

+3. Final_Project_Arnold.Rmd: The main RMD file containing the data prep and analyses.

+4. Final_Project_Arnold.html: The knitted version of Final_Project_Arnold.rmd

 [My project](https://raw.githack.com/moniquearnold/BMIN503_Final_Project/master/final_project_Arnold.html)
 ----